-Here are popular behavioral interview questions you may be asked during a job interview.
+Here are some common behavioral interview questions you may be asked during a job interview.
 Review the responses and consider how you would answer the questions, so you'll be prepared to give a strong answer.

 As you can see from the sample responses, it's important to be ready with specific examples and anecdotes.

 While you don't need to memorize answers, have a sense of what experiences you would share and how to describe them to the interviewer.
 You'll want your examples to be both clear and succinct.

 1. Tell me about how you worked effectively under pressure.

 What They Want to Know: If you’re being considered for a high-stress job, the interviewer will want to know how well you can work under pressure.
 Give a real example of how you’ve dealt with pressure when you respond.

 I had been working on a key project that was scheduled for delivery to the client in 60 days.
 My supervisor came to me and said that we needed to speed it up and be ready in 45 days, while keeping our other projects on time.
 I made it into a challenge for my staff, and we effectively added just a few hours to each of our schedules and got the job done in 42 days by sharing the workload.
 Of course, I had a great group of people to work with, but I think that my effective allocation of tasks was a major component that contributed to the success of the project.